Pradyuman7/LookAtMe/Ideas.md

 - I think a possible use case would be when someone may squint or may have problems with the detection of their eyes.

+### 4. Add functionality for users with glasses

+- Since some users cannot actually watch videos without a pair of glasses, due to one issue or the other, I think it would be great to be able to bypass user glasses or any physical obstruction.

+- A possible use case would be to display a friendly error when glasses or any other obstruction is detected, or add another motion functionality specially for users with glasses.